huggingface/transformers/docs/source/en/autoregressive_generation.md

     ></video>
 </figure>

 A critical ingredient of autoregressive generation with LLMs is selecting the next token from this probability distribution.
 Anything goes in this step, as long as you end up with a token selected for the next iteration.
-This means it can be as simple as selecting the most likely token from the probability distribution, or relying on a dozen of transformations before sampling from the resulting distribution.
+This means it can be as simple as selecting the most likely token from the probability distribution, or as complex as applying a dozen transformations before sampling from the resulting distribution.
 Visually, it looks like this:

 <!-- [GIF 2 -- TEXT GENERATION] -->
 <figure class="image table text-center m-0 w-full">